tinagrillo/ChicagoBikeTrips/README.md

 FROM `bikes-407115.TripData.February`
 GROUP BY member_casual, rideable_type
 ORDER BY users desc
+-- Members using classic bikes slightly outnumber members using electric bikes

 --Percentages and totals of users using each type of bike: